AhmedElshaarany/CarND-Vehicle-Detection/writeup_template.md

 The goals / steps of this project are the following:

 * Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a classifier Linear SVM classifier
-* Optionally, you can also apply a color transform and append binned color features, as well as histograms of color, to your HOG feature vector.
+* Apply a color transform and append binned color features, as well as histograms of color, to your HOG feature vector.
-* Note: for those first two steps don't forget to normalize your features and randomize a selection for training and testing.
 * Implement a sliding-window technique and use your trained classifier to search for vehicles in images.
 * Run your pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
 * Estimate a bounding box for vehicles detected.